-The Cherum Peak hike is a “warm-up” on my way from Las Vegas airport to the main attraction of my short stay in Arizona, Havasu Falls.
+The Cherum Peak hike is a “warm-up” on my way from Las Vegas airport to the main attraction of my short stay in Arizona, the hike to Havasu Falls.

 I reach the clearly-marked trackhead (which is at 6000 feet / 1776m elevation) around 1pm, and follow the trail which dips a little at first and then ascends steadily upwards for just under 2 miles (2.8km) to the crest of the Cerbat Mountains.
 The very first part of the trail is through pine and juniper trees and in shade, but it soon changes to low scrub (“interior chaparral”) and there’s not much shade.
 Being February it’s warm but not too hot; I’d avoid walking in the middle of the day in summer.